monty19933-hub/TheJudge/README.md

-# Tribunal Inquisition
+# The Judge

-Tribunal Inquisition is a mobile-first idle clicker prototype inspired by the broad progression formula of classic browser clickers, with original naming, currencies, creatures, environments, and generated canvas art.
+The Judge is a mobile-first idle clicker prototype inspired by the broad progression formula of classic browser clickers, with original naming, currencies, creatures, environments, and generated canvas art.

 ## Play locally